 Name Background

 Clemons, T. Former Legislator

 Cobb, Casey Professor, School of Education

 Dennis-Lavigne, A Member, Board of Trustees

 Freedman, J. (chair) Former Legislator

 Nair, S Professor, School of Business

 Pawelkiewicz, W. Former Legislator

-Riley, D. Member, Citizens' Ethics Advisory Board
+Kemp, R. Citizen's Ethics Advisory Board Member

 Siegle, D Professor, School of Education

-The Committee last met on November 7, 2013 and December 10, 2013.
-It has reviewed the latest final audit report and the FY 13 annual report of the Faculty Consulting Offices (attached).
+The Committee last met on November 5, 2014 and December 11, 2014.
+It has reviewed the latest final audit report and the FY 2014 annual report of the Faculty Consulting Offices (attached).

 The Committee believes the program was effectively initiated and through on-going revisions has been improved.
-In fact, in many regards the program is more rigorous than how consulting is handled for other State employees not covered by PA 07-166, especially through the requirement for approval prior to the consulting activities taking place.
+In fact, in many regards the program is more rigorous than how consulting is handled for other State employees not covered by CGS 1-84(r), especially through the requirement for approval prior to the consulting activities taking place.

 The audits have led to improvements to the Consulting Program including revisions to the consulting request form, enhancements to the training program, improving the clarity and predictability of decision making, and assuring sufficient information is available to inform the decision making of the approvers.
-The University has developed an on-line request form/approval process that became operational in FY 12 and has been revised in FY 13.
-As described in the attached report, this system has successfully addressed many of its objectives, but it also has encountered unexpected problems as well.
-It is believe that these problems are almost entirely resolved now.
-All of these actions should ensure complete compliance with PA 07-166 on an on-going basis.
+The University has developed an on-line request form/approval process that became operational in FY 12 and has been revised in FY 13 and FY 14.
+As described in the attached report, this system has successfully addressed its objectives.
+All of these actions should ensure complete compliance with CGS 1-84(r).

 The initial implementation of the consulting program, both in terms of logistics and compliance, has met initial expectations.
-There have been areas of different interpretations regarding the requirements of PA 07-166 and the University's Policy and Procedures.
+There have been areas of different interpretations regarding the requirements of CGS 1-84(r) and the University's Policy and Procedures.
 The audit processes in place appear to be working to identify such areas and to report them to senior management and to the Faculty Consulting Oversight Committee.
 Management has demonstrated its willingness to address the audit findings in a timely manner.
-Management is aware of the need to fully comply with PA 07-166 and it continues to monitor and revise it as necessary
+Management appears to be keenly aware of the need to fully comply with CGS 1-84(r), but that as a new program, this program is a work in progress that requires monitoring and revision as necessary

-The Committee takes note that number and severity of audit findings has decreased over time and this demonstrates management's commitment to operate the program optimally and in full compliance with the Legislature's intent for the program.
+The Committee takes note that number and severity of audit finding has decreased over time and this demonstrates management's commitment to operate the program optimally and in full compliance with the Legislature's intent for the program.
+The Committee also takes notes that the two Faculty Consulting Offices (Storrs/regional campuses and the Health Center) work together exceedingly well and thus present a consistent and reliable approach to consulting across all the units of the University.